nmanduri999/Matplotlib_Challenge/README.md

 * Generate a summary statistics table of mean, median, variance, standard deviation, and SEM of the tumor volume for each regimen
 ![](Images/Summarstats.png)

+* Generate a bar plot showing number of data points for each treatment regimen using pandas